 When you have a system for how you approach a book, you will never be left lost and stranded, wondering what to do next.

 You will always know the steps to take, from the first to the last.
-In this series, I will show you the system that’s worked for me as well as guide you on how to build and continuously improve your own writing system.
+In this series, I will show you the system that’s worked for me as well as guide you on how to build better writing habits and continuously improve your own writing system.

 A Preview of My How to Write Faster Series